-A single dot (•) in a dialing sequence is a wild card (stands for any digit).
-It is inserted by pressing $\underline{HYY}$ .
+A single dot (\bullet) in a dialing sequence is a wild card (stands for any digit).
+It is inserted by pressing ANY.

-You can use $\times$ and # in a sequence of numbers in either a restriction or an override.
+You can use and # in a sequence of numbers in either a restriction or an override.
 These characters are often used as part of feature codes for other systems or for features provided by the central office (the public network).

-When restricting the dialing of a central office feature code, don't forget to create separate restrictions for the codes used for DTMF and pulse lines.
-Examples of dialing strings that may be restricted for this reason are \67 and 1167.
+When restricting the dialing of a central office feature code, remember to create separate restrictions for the codes used for DTMF and pulse lines.
+Examples of dialing strings that may be restricted for this reason are 67 and 1167.
 Do not string together a central office feature code and a dialing sequence that you want to restrict.
 Create a separate restriction for each.

-You can use $\underline{OPY}$ and the dial pad to copy restrictions and overrides from one filter to another.
+You can use COPY and the dialpad to copy restrictions and overrides from one filter to another.